WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 			1. ![How this site was made-13.png](/img/user/Attachments/How%20this%20site%20was%20made-13.png)
 		3. To merge the pull request, click the *green button above* and then click *confirm merge*
 			1. ![How this site was made-14.png](/img/user/Attachments/How%20this%20site%20was%20made-14.png)
-	2. This is strongly recommended; familiarize yourself with *Visual Studio Code* and *GitHub Desktop*
+	2. This is strongly recommended; familiarize yourself with *Visual Studio Code*, Node.js, and *GitHub Desktop*
 		1. Sometimes you gotta fix dependencies yourself for security updates, boy howdy, knowing how those work are key.
+		2. You thought you were signing up for some free and easy way to upload your notes to the internet?
+Well with great power comes great security risks, and if you don't want some script kiddie owning your base, you should assume the people making free tools have overlooked something.
 11. Add security headers
 	1. *Coming soon!*
 12. Troubleshooting